sebastian-lenz/craft-chunked-uploads/README.md

 ## Requirements

 This plugin requires Craft CMS 4.0 or later.
+If you are using Craft 3, please use should switch to version 1.x of this plugin.

 ## Installation